vlfeat/matconvnet/doc/site/docs/index.md

 > **New:** [1.0-beta18](about.md#changes) adds support fod DOUBLE data
 > type. [`vl_imreadjpeg`](mfiles/vl_imreadjpeg.md) can now resize
 > images.
-This version also contains numberous bugfixes.
+This version also contains numerous bugfixes.
 >
 > **New:** [1.0-beta17](about.md#changes) tidies up the library in
 > many ways.
 It also improves how batch normalization is